arkig/spark-ec2/README.md

 * [extra](./extra) - supports extra `init.sh`, `setup.sh`, `test.sh` and `run.sh` scripts by delegation (optional - for even greater flexibility)

 Spark, Tachyon, HDFS and Ganglia are configured to work together by these scripts.
 By default, they are pre-installed on the image in order to optimise cluster start time.
-The default versions are: `Spark 1.2`, `Tachyon 0.5`, `Protobuf 2.5.0` and `Hadoop 2.4.1 or 2.6.0`.
+The default versions are: `Spark 1.2 or 1.3`, `Tachyon 0.5`, `Protobuf 2.5.0` and `Hadoop 2.4.1 or 2.6.0`.
 These are *compiled from source against each other* to ensure compatibility and to get the native hadoop libraries.
 You may change these versions or use pre-built distributions, but be aware of the dependencies between them and with the configuration files in [./templates](./templates).